ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ## what is machine learning

-Modern artifical intelligence is powered by **deep learning** - multiple layer artifical neural networks, whose structure is inspired by the biological neural networks in our own brain.
-These networks form the basis of the state of the art across a range of problems.
+Modern artifical intelligence is powered by **deep learning** - multiple layer artifical neural networks.
+Artificial neural networks are inspired by the biological neural networks in our own brain.
+They power the state of the art across a range of problems.

 ![fig1]({{ '/assets/ml_energy/fig1.png' }})